ANTISEC12/Conky_digilog/README.md

 This project allows you to better manage/monitor your Linux hardware and software resources.

 ## Installation
+First installtion under packages:
+- vnstat
+- conky (or conky-all / conky-lua)
+- conky-manager
+- lua5.2 (or latest)
 Extract Conky_digilog  to ~/.conky
 Install all fonts in .fonts dir!
  - First run CDL1 and then CDL1-1, CDL1-2 (from conky-manager)
 ###  In Debain Base Distros :
 	```